 There is a culture of drinking in Vietnam, which often times borders on a problem.
-I like to focus, though, on the fun times we have had , drinking beers and learning all the drinking customs in Vietnam, including the inspiration for our Western owned Dong Ha restaurant.
+I like to focus, though, on the fun times we have had, drinking beers and learning all the drinking customs in Vietnam, including some of our top tips for visiting Vietnam if you like beer.

 Bia Hoi in Vietnam